 lot, Safeway and other venues.

-~Unfortunately, the advertising is also back and it squeezes the body of incoming mail into a narrow column.
+~Unfortunately, the advertising is also back and it squeezes the body of incoming mail into a narrower column.
 If the incoming email has been formatted (rather than plain text), it can run off and disappear to the right.
 One must click "Reply" to read some emails, then "Discard" if you decide not to respond.
-Irritating (moving) ads can be stopped by clicking on the ad options button, but then not following through.
+Those irritating (moving) ads can be stopped by clicking on the ad options button, but then not following through.
 That utility will wait and wait for you to make choices and doesn't seem to time out.
 Another option (and what I've been doing for months now) is to click for a sizable/moveable display window, then simply move the advertising off screen to the right.

-Again: there use to be multiple Outlook.com problems, which are seemingly put to rights now, so I'm deleting my past comments about them --and about the alternative services I was exploring.
+Again: there use to be multiple Outlook.com problems, which are seemingly put to rights now, so I'm deleting my past comments about them --and about the alternative email services I was exploring.

 ~ I hope to never again depend on an I$P for my email address.)